 Thanks to the rapid advances in science and medicine the answers to the questions surrounding health and exercise are clearer than ever.
 There’s no doubt that frequency and intensity of exercise are directly related to long term health benefits, but for many people the key issue is what kind of exercise should I do and how much?

 30 minutes of exercise a day is good for you

 In the UK the recommendation from the government and the British Heart Foundation is for 30 minutes of exercise on most days of the week for adults who fall into the 19-64 years of age category.
-However there are various forms that this exercise can take and the NHS break that down into 3 sections.
+However there are various forms that this exercise can take and the UK’s National Health Service breaks that down into 3 sections.
 Either 150 minutes or two and half hours of moderate intensity aerobic activity a week plus muscle strengthening activities on 2 days or; 75 minutes a week of vigorous intensity aerobic exercise plus muscle strengthening on 2 days or; a 90 minute mixture of moderate and vigorous intensity plus muscle strengthening activities.

 Moderate and vigorous aerobic activity